 There will be four discussion posts throughout the semester: an introductory post and one discussion post for each module.
 Students will be asked to respond to an initial prompt and reply to at least one peer.
 You will be unable to see other students posts until you complete the initial post.
-Each discussion post is worth 20 points.
-You will have one week to complete the discussion post assignment from the date it is opened.
+Each modules' discussion post is worth 105 points and the introductory post is worth 35 points (350 points total).
+You will have two weeks to complete the discussion post assignment from the date it is opened.
 This timeframe INCLUDES posting replies to your classmates.
 So DO NOT PROCRASTINATE!!
 Refer to the course calendar for the dates of all discussion posts as these assignments are not weekly.